- You will use the Observation Guide as you proceed to the core interviews

 - Would it possibly make a difference to the management of this patient if her husband were also ill, perhaps with early Alzheimer’s?

-Throughout the interview, the physician appears to be working exclusively from her own medical agenda, rather than with the patient.
+Throughout the interview, the physician appears to be working exclusively from his own medical agenda, rather than with the patient.
 While this may eventually result in correct medical management, it is unfocused and inefficient.
 There is substantial evidence that finding common ground results in better patient adherence to treatment, fewer follow-up complaints and reduced inappropriate use of resources.
 The point is that the information gathered in the interview focuses and guides not only the physical examination but also the number and kind of laboratory tests that are ordered.

 As seen in this interview, techniques used in the absence of patient-centred styles and attitudes are usually less successful for both the physician and the patient.
 Gathering and integrating information is more likely to be inaccurate and/or incomplete.
 As well, it creates an environment in which the physician might appear insincere or uninterested in the patient.

 The pacing is fast throughout this interview, as if the physician is busy and has only so much time.
 By failing to note and follow patient cues, and by pursuing questions based solely on the testing of diagnostic hypotheses, the physician has failed to gather information relevant not only to making a medical diagnosis but to managing the patient.
 The physician has not been open-minded and flexible about the case, thus there can be little integration of information into a plan appropriate for the patient.
-The physician might very well come to the correct medical diagnosis by doing the tests that are discussed, but her failure to obtain adequate information leads to flaws in her clinical reasoning.
+The physician might very well come to the correct medical diagnosis by doing the tests that are discussed, but his failure to obtain adequate information leads to flaws in his clinical reasoning.

 Interpretive commentary: Attitudes revisited